Promotions are a means of offering discounts on an order based on various criteria. A Promotion consists of conditions and actions.

 For example, if we want to set up a "buy 1, get 1 free" offer, we need to:

 In this scenario, we would have to repeat the logic for checking the Order contents in both the PromotionCondition and the PromotionAction.
-Not only is this duplicated work for the server, it also means that setting up the promotion relies on the same parameters being input into the PromotionCondition and the PromotionAction.
+Instead, we can say that the PromotionAction depends on the PromotionCondition:

 In the above code, we are stating that this PromotionAction depends on the buyXGetYFreeCondition PromotionCondition.
 Attempting to create a Promotion using the buy1Get1FreeAction without also using the buyXGetYFreeCondition will result in an error.